 It can be confusing for horse owners new to analysis services to decide which are the best tests to help them choose the feed for their horse.
 This article explains what analysis to use, when each analysis is useful and why analysis of grass, hay, haylage, soil and water is important.

-Do I need a soil, water or forage test?
+Do you need a soil, water or forage test?

 The first place to start is understanding which analysis test for horses you need.